adoptium/installer/linuxNew/README.md

 with the (Eclipse Foundation as a default) signing service.

 TODO You can then optionally upload those packages to a package repository of your choice.
-As a default the scripts upload to the Eclipse Foundation Nexus Package Repository as part of the Eclipse Adoptium CI/CD pipeline runs.
+As a default

 ## Prerequisites